The Banking Regulation Review: Kazakhstan

 i Control regime

-Generally, legal entities registered in offshore zones are prohibited from holding shares in Kazakh banks.
-The list of prohibited offshore zones is established by the AFR and includes the British Virgin Islands, Liechtenstein and Macau.
+- the foreign legal entity is not registered in one of the offshore zones, the list of which is established by the AFR and includes, for example, the British Virgin Islands, Liechtenstein and Macau.
 If it is revealed that a legal entity from an offshore zone was a shareholder in a Kazakh bank and had voted at the general shareholders' meeting, the results of the vote must be reconsidered.
-The offshore zone prohibition does not apply to parent non-resident banks of Kazakh banks if the parent bank has the required level of credit rating established by the AFR.67 Non-resident banks without the required level of credit rating are prohibited from having subsidiary bank (generally, more than 50 per cent of voting shares) in Kazakhstan.
+The offshore zone prohibition does not apply to parent non-resident banks of Kazakh banks if the parent bank has the required level of credit rating established by the AFR;68

-The process of obtaining AFR approval is lengthy and requires provision of a number of documents including a detailed business plan in the case of acquisition of 25 per cent or more of the voting shares69 by legal entities and physical persons, and proof of source of funds for the acquired shares in the case of acquisition of 10 per cent or more of the voting shares by physical persons.70 Any amendments to the amount of held shares is subject to notification to the AFR.71
+The process of obtaining AFR approval is lengthy and requires provision of a number of documents including a detailed business plan in the case of acquisition of 25 per cent or more of the voting shares70 by legal entities and physical persons, and proof of source of funds for the acquired shares in the case of acquisition of 10 per cent or more of the voting shares by physical persons.71 Any amendments to the amount of held shares is subject to notification to the AFR.72

-Kazakh banks must notify the AFR of changes in shareholders holding 10 per cent or more of the voting shares.73
+Kazakh banks must notify the AFR of changes in shareholders holding 10 per cent or more of the voting shares.74

 In structuring the acquisition of the Kazakh bank, foreign acquirers must ensure that they are not in breach of the offshore zone prohibition, have the required level of credit rating and must be ready for the lengthy process of obtaining AFR approval for major participant or bank holding company status and, where applicable, antitrust approval.
 Generally, target banks can pledge their assets to secure obligations of the acquirer to repay the acquisition finance, provided that this pledge is not considered as business activity (i.e., the target bank will not receive any commission for providing security).